shaunmahony/chip-seq-tutorial/index.md

 ### Summarizing ChIP signal enrichment across all genes

-How many genes contain upstream regions enriched in ChIP tags.
+How many genes contain upstream regions enriched in ChIP tags?
 This is often represented as a heatmap:

 |         |
 |---------|
 |![](src/tutorials/chip/plotHeatmap_example.png)|
 |<small>**Heatmap example** from [DeepTools documentation](https://deeptools.readthedocs.io/en/latest/).</small>|

-To generate the heatmap we must first produce normalized datasets for the two replicated we have.
+To generate the heatmap, we must first produce normalized datasets for the two replicates we have.
 This is done using **NGS: DeepTools &rarr; bamCompare** tool:

 |         |
 |---------|